GER-Space/kOS-EVA/Readme.md

 * automatic boot does not work with RemoteTech enabled. (no easy workaround in the queue)
 * limited control in Space with RCS thrusters.
 * the animations are not smoothed out, when there is a change in animations.
-* the default actionsgroups keys are not implemented and worse: they are overridden by the default KIS configuration.
-* planting a flag requires a confirmation.